dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 Contributions: PracticalTAS, Deep Blue C.

-##### How reliable is the information contained here
+##### Disclaimers

-My original input is based on what I gleaned from simple frame-by-frame planned interactions in TrainingMode-CommunityEdition's Training Lab; the rest of the information contained here was sourced from the work of experts in the field; the fraction that I managed to find while putting together this document.
-I'm privy of the niche research carried by them, and you may find mistakes and inconsistency in this content because my research procedure isn't as polished as theirs.
+How reliable is the information contained here? _My original input is based on what I gleaned from simple frame-by-frame planned interactions in TrainingMode - Community Edition iso's Lab.
+The rest of the information contained here was sourced from the work of experts in the field, or at least the fraction that I managed to find while putting together this document.
+I'm _not privy_ of all of their previous research on topics I touch here, and as a result, you may find mistakes in the information presented here because my research procedures aren't as polished and controlled as theirs._

-None of the following information was gathered with Yoshi's unique shield in mind.
+What about Yoshi's shielding mechanics? _None of the following information was gathered with Yoshi's unique shield in mind._

 Table of contents
 -----------------